tacotuesday/tacotuesday.github.io/_pages/about.md

   </div>
 </div>

-**Let’s Collaborate!** If you’re ready to elevate your data projects, reach out to me.
+**Let’s collaborate!** If you’re ready to elevate your data projects, reach out to me.
 I’m eager to bring precision, insight, and innovation to your team.
 Let’s unlock the potential of your data together.

-**Connect with Me** on social media to stay updated on my latest projects and insights.
+**Connect with me** on social media to stay updated on my latest projects and insights.
 Follow me on Twitter, LinkedIn, and GitHub to get a glimpse of my analytical process and a steady stream of data science inspiration.